 380. Symbolic Logic (3 sem. hrs.).
 This course in contemporary deductive logic covers the propositional and first order predicate calculus.
 Translation and proofs of arguments encountered in natural language are emphasized.
 The concepts of completeness and soundness, as well as other central theorems in metalogic, will be introduced.
 Familiarity with a formal notational system such as mathematics, music, or a foreign language is desirable.
+(Spring of odd-even years)

 385. Scientific Revolutions (3 sem. hrs.).
 This course in the philosophy of science covers a selection of philosophical issues in science such as the nature of scientific inquiry, the fact-theory distinction, induction, confirmation paradoxes, the model-theoretic perspective in the social sciences, reductionism, the nature of quantum reality, and the relativist controversy.
 Also included are such topical issues as the rise of pseudoscience, creationism, genetic engineering, basic versus applied research, and ethics in science and technology.
-(Offered every third spring.)
+(Spring of even-odd years)